Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-    9. The btrt SHOULD be used to signal the average and maximum bitrate in the sample entry box, this is most relevant for bitmap or xml based timed text subtitles that may consume significant bandwidths
+    9. The btrt SHOULD be used to signal the average and maximum bitrate in the sample entry box, this is most relevant for bitmap or xml based timed text subtitles that may consume significant bandwidths (e.g. im1i)
     10. In case the language of track changes a new init fragment with updated [=mdhd=] and/or [=elng=] SHOULD be send from the ingest source to the media processing entity.